effectfully-ou/sketches/has-lens-done-right/README.md

 data Ph (a :: k) (bs :: [Bool]) = Ph { foo :: Int }
 ```

-If we try to define a `HasLens` instance for directly
+If we try to define a `HasLens` instance for it directly

 ```haskell
 instance (a ~ Int, b ~ Int) => HasLens "foo" (Ph (x :: k) bs) (Ph (x' :: k') bs') a b where